ec-jrc/lisflood-code/docs/3_step2_preparing-setting-file/index.md

 This page describes how to prepare your own settings file.
 Instead of writing the settings file completely from scratch, we suggest usinng the [reference settings file](https://github.com/ec-jrc/lisflood-code/tree/master/src/lisfloodSettings_reference.xml) as a starting point.

-In oder the run a simulation you will need:
+In order the run a simulation you will need:

   -   Meteo input maps
   -   Static input maps